 How many kinds of types for the stem of the gate valve?

-- Rising stem gate valve, also called outside screw and yoke(OS&Y) gate valve.
+- The rising stem gate valve is also called the outside screw and yoke(OS&Y) gate valve.

-- Non-rising stem gate valve, which use inside screw stem.
+- Non-rising stem gate valve, which uses inside screw stem.

 Gate Valve VS Ball Valve

-● Cost: Gate valve is more cost-effective than ball valve In the engineering of shut off conditions.
+● Cost: Gate valve is more cost-effective than a ball valve In the engineering of shut-off conditions.

 ● Action time: Compare with the ball valve, the gate valve needs more time to open to close the valve.
-So it is usually used for the application which doesn’t need frequent open and close, just simply to isolating the pipeline.
+So it is usually used for application which doesn’t need frequent opening and closing, just simply to isolate the pipeline.

 ● Sealing: Ball valve has more excellent sealing performance than the gate valve.
 In the fully closed position and with flow pressure, the gate valve has a positive seal, but under very low pressure like 3psig, it maybe has a little leakage out of the gate valve seat.